The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

-However, our extended notion of activity allows us to go beyond groups and monoids.
-Let $S$ be a semigroup that is not a monoid.
-We may adjoin a new element $e$ to $S$ with $e^2 = e$ and $es = s = se$ for all $s \in S$ and obtain the monoid $S^e$.
-It is easy to see that $S$ acts faithfully on $S^e$ by left translation (see e.\,g.\ \cite[Theorem 1 .1.2]{howie1995fundamentals}), which basically shows that $(S, S^e, \delta)$ with

-is a complete \SAut generating $S$ (see \cite[Proposition~4.6]{cain2009automaton}).
-The activity of this automaton in the sense of \cite{bartholdi2020hierarchy} is exponential but it is trivially $S$-finitary.
-The generating automaton is NoCyWEx in the sense of \cite{bartholdi2020hierarchy} and, thus, also finitary in the more extended sense defined there.
+The construction in \autoref{ex:finiteSemigroup} to generate a finite semigroup $S$ does not contain an identity state if $S$ is not a monoid and, thus, has trivially exponential activity in the sense of \cite{bartholdi2020hierarchy} in that case.
+The generating automaton is NoCyWEx in the sense of \cite{bartholdi2020hierarchy} and, thus, also finitary in this sense.

 However, there are also non-NoCyWEx automata generating finite semigroups.
 For example, the complete \SAut

 with alphabet $\{ a, \bot \}$ generates the monoid $U_1 = \{ e, z \}$ with $e^2 = e$ and $z^2 = ez = ze = z$.
 As $z$ is not the neutral element, this automaton has exponential activity in the sense of \cite{bartholdi2020hierarchy} and it has bounded activity (but is not finitary!) in the NoCyWEx-sense of \cite{bartholdi2020hierarchy}.